 There was an eagerness of the public sector client to open this project by a certain date to gain both media attention and political capital.
-This meant that regulatory approval for the project (known in the UK as obtaining 'planning permission') had been secured for the project by the client based on their own design team's proposal.
-The ambitious time-frame meant that this initial design and content could not be fundamentally reshaped and thus the technical content was essentially fixed.
+This meant that regulatory approval for the project (known in the UK as obtaining planning permission) had been secured for the project by the client based on their own design team's proposal.
+The ambitious time-frame and the securing of the consents based on the public sector's outline design meant that this initial design and content could not be fundamentally reshaped and thus the technical content was essentially fixed.
 The emphasis on the bidders was to demonstrate that they could produce a solution that met the technical, functional, operational, and aesthetic specifications within the stated time-frame and within the client's cost envelope.
 As there was no novation of either designers or nominated subcontractors, the bidders could configure both the management approach to the project and the choice of alliance partners.
 The combination of considerable constraints and the unique nature of the project by type and design created opportunity to be innovative in working practices to meet the challenge.
-This suited one bidder in particular: 'it was a [StronCo]-type of project'.
+This suited one bidder in particular: as the StronCo bid director stated 'it was a